Zorawar (tank)

 The Zorawar (lit.
 'Forceful') is a light tank developed for the Indian Army.
-The tank is designed and developed by the Combat Vehicles Research and Development Establishment, with Larsen & Toubro being the development cum production partner.
-It is Indian Army Armoured Corps' first AI-enabled tank, and will be used in marshes, plains, high-altitude mountains, deserts, and water bodies.
+The tank is designed and developed by Lt Gen KS Brar, the Combat Vehicles Research and Development Establishment, with Larsen & Toubro being the development cum production partner.

 The Zorawar has been designed to have a high power-to-weight ratio along with substantial firepower, protection, surveillance and communication capabilities.
 It is tasked to provide versatility to execute operations in varying terrain against diverse threats and equipment profiles of its adversaries.

 Background

 Former light tanks of India

 The Indian Army has a history of using light tanks in the mountainous terrains during combat situations.
 The Stuart and Sherman tanks of the 254th Indian Tank Brigade were used during the Battle of Kohima in 1944.
 In Indo-Pakistan War of 1948, the same tanks pushed back Pakistan forces in the Zoji La.
-In 1962 Sino-Indian War, the Army deployed French-origin AMX-13 tanks in the Battle of Gurung Hill near Pangong Tso and also in Bomdila and Dirang in Arunachal Pradesh.
-Again in the 1971 Indo-Pakistan War, the AMX-13 and Soviet PT-76 tanks were deployed during the Battle of Garibpur.
+In 1962 Sino-Indian War, the Army deployed French-origin AMX-13/75 tanks in the Battle of Gurung Hill near Pangong Tso and also in Bomdila and Dirang in Arunachal Pradesh.
+Again in the 1971 Indo-Pakistan War, the AMX-13 and Soviet PT-76B tanks were deployed during the Battle of Garibpur.

-However, the Indian Army did not operate any light tank after the AMX-13 and PT-76 was retired from active service by 1989 and subsequently the PT-76 from reserved status in 2009.
+However, the Indian Army did not operate any light tank after the AMX-13/75 and PT-76B was retired from active service by 1989 and subsequently the PT-76B from reserved status in 2009.

 India had taken several programmes since 1982 to develop an indigenous light tank to replace ageing light tanks.
 But the programmes failed.

 The Ministry of Defence also issued a request for information in 2009 for the requirement of 200 wheeled and 100 tracked light tanks.
 But this did not yield results.